Mavs pull away while Doncic sits, beat Clippers 127-114

 After falling behind 10-0 and 18-2 in the opener, Dallas was the team to start fast Wednesday.
 Doncic and Porzingis made consecutive 3-pointers for an 8-0 lead and Doncic hit another 3 that made it 15-2.

 Lou Williams came off the bench and provided a quick spark, scoring 10 points in the period as the Clippers cut it to 29-25 after one.
-Dallas reopened a double-digit lead by scoring first 11 to make it 40-25 and led by 17 later in the period before Los Angeles got it down to 61-56 at halftime.
+Dallas reopened a double-digit lead by scoring the first 11 of the second to make it 40-25 and led by 17 later in the period before Los Angeles got it down to 61-56 at halftime.

-“We knew after the first game that we were right there and we could compete with one of the favorites probably to win it all,” Porzingis said.
+“We knew after the first game that we were right there and we could compete with probably one of the favorites to win it all,” Porzingis said.

 George missed his first five shots before hitting a 3-pointer nearly four minutes into the second half.